 With such conflicting results, it’s unsurprising that medical experts themselves are deeply divided over the benefits of widespread supplementation.
 Some even argue that vested interests are propping up the billion-dollar vitamin industry, with Spector calling vitamin D supplements a “pseudo-vitamin for a pseudo-disease”.

-While the debate continues, many experts are looking to Brigham and Women’s Hospital, an affiliate of Harvard Medical School in Boston, whose researchers are carrying out a long-awaited randomised trial, VITAL, to investigate whether supplementation of vitamin D and omega 3 has any effect on cancer, stroke and heart disease in 25,000 adults.
+While the debate continues, many experts are looking to Brigham and Women’s Hospital, an affiliate of Harvard Medical School in Boston, whose researchers are carrying out a long-awaited randomised trial, VIital, to investigate whether supplementation of vitamin D and omega 3 has any effect on cancer, stroke and heart disease in 25,000 adults.

 It’s hoped that these results, expected to publish later this year, will bring the debate closer to being resolved.
 In the meantime, it’s widely agreed that vitamin D supplements, especially over winter, will be a waste of money at worst.

 All content within this column is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 The BBC is not responsible or liable for any diagnosis made by a user based on the content of this site.
 The BBC is not liable for the contents of any external internet sites listed, nor does it endorse any commercial product or service mentioned or advised on any of the sites.
 Always consult your own GP if you're in any way concerned about your health.

 If you liked this story, sign up for the weekly bbc.com features newsletter, called “If You Only Read 6 Things This Week”.
 A handpicked selection of stories from BBC Future, Culture, Capital, and Travel, delivered to your inbox every Friday.